Cognigy/Documentation/docs/ai/empower/nlu/slots-and-lexicons/any-slots.md

 !!! danger "End of Support"
     The Any Slots feature has been removed in version 4.84.
 Instead, utilize the [LLM Entity Extraction](../../../build/node-reference/other-nodes/llm-entity-extract.md) Node to identify Slots in the user input via LLMs.

-    If you still want to use Any Slots, activate this feature by setting the `FEATURE_ENABLE_ANY_SLOTS` flag for your environment.
-All the configurations related to Any Slots you had before will be restored once you add this feature flag.
-    Support for this feature has ended, so feature requests and bug fixes are no longer available.

 *Any Slots* are catch-all placeholder Slots that allow you to match keyphrases of arbitrary length outside your Lexicons.
 If user input matches the placeholder Slot exactly, it will populate a [Cognigy Slot](slots.md) with the matched content.
 The result is the same as if the matched user input has been added to an attached Lexicon as a keyphrase.